phlakhani/Clone-User-via-Flow/README.md

 - Public Groups & Queue Membership

 **This screen flow is being invoked from User record detail's  via Custom Link Button 'Clone this user'**

+**Read Full Article here  [How to Clone User via Flow by SalesforceFox](http://https://salesforcefox.com//) , In order to understand Flow Implementation.**